nico-tuananh/vinuni-circular-market/README.md

 - Le Ngoc Bich Phuong – Database Implementation
   - Implement the schema in MySQL, populate sample data, create views, stored procedures, triggers, and user/role permissions, and optimize queries and indexes to support the web application.

-- Phan Nguyen Tuan Anh – Web Developer
+- Phan Nguyen Tuan Anh – Software Engineer
-  - Implement the Flask web application (routes, authentication, business logic for listings/orders/comments) using prepared statements, and design the user interface (pages, forms, navigation, Bootstrap styling) and integrate it with the MySQL database.
+  - Implement the Java web application with a simple user interface and integrate it with the MySQL database.

-📅 Timeline (planned milestones)
+## 📅 Planned Milestones

 - By 01/12 – Topic & Requirements
   - Finalize project idea (CampusCircle).